 State Aid law is the means by which the European Union regulates state funded support to business.

 Providing discretionary relief to ratepayers is likely to amount to State Aid.
-However the support for ratepayers will be State Aid compliant where it is provided in accordance with the de minimis regulations (EC 1407/2013)
+The support for ratepayers will be State Aid compliant where it's provided in accordance with the de minimis regulations (EC 1407/2013)

 The de minimis regulations allow an undertaking to receive up to €200,000 of ‘de minimis’ aid.
 This is over a rolling three year period (consisting of the current financial year and the two previous financial years).